 Helen Whall, English Professor Emerita

-Helen Whall, English Professor Emerita, will lead us in a 6-week online course that will examine William Shakespeare and the many ways he uses time throughout his plays.
+Helen Whall, English Professor Emerita, will lead us in a 6-week online course that examines William Shakespeare and the many ways he uses time throughout his plays.

-Shakespeare is a "Time Lord," but unlike Dr. Who, he needs no Tardis or time machine.
-Throughout this course, we will look at a handful of plays and study how Shakespeare handles the concept of time.
-This examination will introduce (or re-introduce) you to the playwright and his genius.
+Shakespeare is a "Time Lord," but unlike Dr. Who, he needs no TARDIS, DeLorean or other time machine.
+The playwright survives time by using time.
+Throughout this course, we will look at five classic plays and study how Shakespeare masters a series of artistic devices that control the pace of a play and actually makes his audience experience the phenomenon of time.
+By examining Romeo and Juliet; A Midsummer Night's Dream; Part I, Henry IV; Hamlet; and King Lear, Professor Whall will introduce (or re-introduce) you to the playwright and his genius.

 Alumni & Friends Book Discussion: The Immortal Life of Henrietta Lacks